yaaooo/cabal-ai-agent/README.md

 An AI agent built for the universe of [Command and Conquer: Tiberian Sun](https://en.wikipedia.org/wiki/Command_%26_Conquer%3A_Tiberian_Sun).
 As the name suggests, this agent is configured to assume the personality of [CABAL](https://cnc.fandom.com/wiki/Computer_Assisted_Biologically_Augmented_Lifeform).

-Built with React + TypeScript, Langchain + Python, and AWS CDK constructs (Bedrock, Lambda, etc).
+Built with React in TypeScript, LangGraph in Python, and various AWS CDK constructs (e.g. S3, Bedrock, Lambda).

 ## Usage